top of page

 • Rashes: Usually found on the hands, feet, particularly the palms and soles, around the mouth, buttocks, elbows, and knees.
 They can be flat, rounded, or fluid-filled.
 The rashes on the palms and soles may be painful.

 • Ulcers: Can be found anywhere in the mouth including the tongue and back of the throat.
-Children usually complain of throat or mouth pain which often leads to poor oral intake and crankiness .
+Children usually complain of throat or mouth pain, leading to poor oral intake and crankiness.
 Babies and toddlers with HFMD tend to drool more than usual.

 • Fever: May be the first symptom that appears.
-It is not uncommon to reach a temperature of 40 degrees celcius.
+It is not uncommon to reach a temperature of 40 degrees Celsius.

 • Vomiting and diarrhoea